-In the current situation many of you will be concerned about your rights as a tenant in relation to contracts/lease agreements, cancelation policies, rent arrears and eviction.
+In the current situation many of you will be concerned about your rights as a tenant in relation to contracts/lease agreements, cancellation policies, rent arrears and eviction.

-Information and advice regarding these issues is changing constantly, however please find links below, which should keep you informed on any up to date information and changes:
+Information and advice regarding these issues is changing constantly, however please see our page 'COVID-19 Accommodation Concerns', which should keep you informed on any up to date information and changes.

 Shelter Scotland - Housing Information updates for private lets and general housing advice for all (including legislation changes and current government advice).